Dead End (2003) Movie Review

 ***May contain some spoilers***

-Dead End (2003) has not enough gore and it never shows you anything that’s stomach-churning, but if you have a wild imagination then it will scare the wits out of you and that’s what make this film interesting.
-It will give you just parts of something bloody like a cut ear and burned hands and you just let your mind do the work.
-The most gory and probably disgusting scene you could get out of this film is when the mother touch his bleeding head and had an orgasm doing it.
-For a low-budget film, this production can be creative and resourceful in executing the scares.
-It’s a fun little spine chiller with some very cool moments, yet manages to keep the fair amount of gore under control.
+Dead End (2003) does not incorporate a lot gore and the film never shows you anything that’s stomach-churning, but if you have a wild imagination then it will scare the wits out of you.
+That may be one reason why this film is interesting.
+Dead End provides you with just enough blood and gore to let your mind fill in the gaps.
+The most gory and probably disgusting scene you could get out of this film is when the mother has an orgasm while touching a bleeding head.
+Dead End keeps the gore under control while still delivering a fun little spine chiller with some clever moments.

 The Grave Review

-On the outset, almost everything about Dead End (2003) seems dead crappy.
-When this film started I thought, “this is just going to be another slasher film with the same formula of people trapped in a car and being killed”.
-But Jean-Baptiste Andrea and Fabrice Canepa basically have something else in mind.
-This film is a perfect example of what you can do with low-budget cast and countable locations.
+On its face, Dead End (2003) may seem like another paranormal-esque film.
+When this film started I thought, “this is just going to be another paranormal/slasher film with the same formula of people trapped in a car and being killed”.
+But Directors, Jean-Baptiste Andrea and Fabrice Canepa had something else in mind.
+Dead End managed to take a simple plot and turn it into something original, creative and interesting utilizing locations and minimal resources.

-What makes this kind of films strong is the script.
-Since we cannot rely much on other aspects besides characters and story, it is best to scrutinize the dialogues.
-The writers give the cast great lines to read, thus creating essence to each character and staying grounded to what is real.
-With just words, we’ve been told a complete story from past to future without the help of flashbacks or other grandiose scenes.
-We’ve learned that Frank and his wife are on the verge of humdrum marriage and that Frank has been cheated on, we’ve also learned that Richard looks up to his sister ever since they were kids, and so on, you get the idea.
-What I’m trying to say is that this film isn’t just to scare, but to make its viewers feel the characters’ emotions.
+What makes this kind of film strong is the script and story.
+The writers for this film gave the cast some great lines to read, creating depth and realism to each character.
+With the script alone, we are told a complete story without the use of flashbacks or other grandiose scenes.
+In the story, we learned that Frank and his wife are on the verge of humdrum marriage and that Frank has been cheated on.
+We also learn that Richard looks up to his sister ever since they were kids.
+There are other dimensions to this film which all create more than a jump scare type of film but rather a film which also makes the viewers feel the character’s emotions.

-Dead End is inspired not to fill the car with swinging teens, but used a mixture of youngsters, and shall we say, more mature citizens.
 The cast has an on screen chemistry that makes them look like a real family.
-Ray Wise being our main man, has given a great performance with just the right blend of angst, authority, and humor.
+Ray Wise being our main protagonist, gave a great performance with just the right blend of angst, authority, and humor.
 It was when he tells his daughter about the man that his wife is seeing that I admire him the most.
 You can see the contained pain for a long time through his eyes.
 Lin Shaye as his wife also gave her best in portraying a mother figure from the start and turning into a traumatized woman who has just seen her mutilated son.
-This film just proves that you don’t need computer-generated imagery and a million dollars to make a good one.
+This film just proves that you don’t need computer-generated imagery and unnecessary effects to make an impression.

 What I don’t like about Dead End is the camera shots are too dim, or let’s say, the cinematography as a whole needs more lighting.
 However, it was saved by the sound effects and the creepy musical theme that I should also mention.
-Another criticism is that it was never explained what happened to the lady in white and what is the man in black’s actual purpose to the story?
-Why is he killing?
-For me, if has a failed ending but it was all fun and entertaining to say the least.
+Towards the end of the film, the film fills in some of the unexplained events that have occurred throughout the film but still leaves it up to the viewer to come up with their own interpretation.
+Overall, Dead End was a clever, fun and entertaining film.

 For the foregoing reasons, Grave Reviews gives Dead End (2003) three and a half graves out of five graves.